dbojan/csvEdit_Esmeralda/README.md

  added option to disable/enable filtering of multiple dropped files on program. no filtering by default.

 -changes in 2023-10-08-1
  paste single value from memory as prefix/suffix, in the multi-selected cells

+-changes in v2023-12-16-1
+ slightly changed missing exe files message. it is in settings.txt

 --
 dbojan.github.io